pub struct ShardedLock<T>where

 ) -> Result<ShardedLockWriteGuard<'_, T>, PoisonError<ShardedLockWriteGuard<'_, T>>>

-pub fn write( &self ) -> Result<ShardedLockWriteGuard<'_, T>, PoisonError<ShardedLockWriteGuard<'_, T>>>
+pub fn write( &self, ) -> Result<ShardedLockWriteGuard<'_, T>, PoisonError<ShardedLockWriteGuard<'_, T>>>

 Locks with exclusive write access, blocking the current thread until it can be acquired.